 Previously much of the identified benefit of ATMS was associated with the ability to defer projects or to reduce their cost.
-With the slowdown in the rate of growth, these benefits are unlikely to be as significant.
+With the reduced scope of work for prospective volumes, these benefits are unlikely to be as significant.
 However, ATMS is still likely to be a highly desirable initiative due to the system performance and productivity benefits that ATMS will offer.

-ATMS has now moved to a level of development where ARTC is making further assessment of the benefits to the Hunter Valley and observing the success of the Port Augusta to Whyalla implementation as referenced earlier.
-The main effect of ATMS is to eliminate the need for a number of projects between the Port and Muswellbrook, as discussed in Chapter 5.
+ARTC has growing confidence in ATMS and the project has now moved to a level of development where ARTC is making further assessment of the benefits to the Hunter Valley and observing the success of the field trial.
+ARTC believes that the industry would see merit in considering implementation of ATMS as a productivity initiative.

-Accordingly, this Strategy now focuses on the scope of work required for both contracted and prospective volumes under a 'with ATMS' scenario.
+On this basis, this Strategy now focuses on the scope of work required for both contracted and prospective volumes under a 'with ATMS' scenario.
+The main effect of this on the forward investment program is to eliminate the need for a number of signalling projects between the Port and Muswellbrook, as discussed in Chapter 5.